mlipford/hello-world/README.md

 # Welcome to my Page!

-My name is Mason Lipford, I am a rising Senior at Mount Saint Mary's University.
+My name is Mason Lipford, I am a Senior at Mount Saint Mary's University.
+I'm going to graduate in May 2020.

-This is my GitHub that contains all of my valuable code that I have built throughout my time in school during my internship.
+This is my GitHub page that contains my code and shows my experience with different areas in programming.